1928 Bradley Indians football team

 The 1928 Bradley Indians football team represented Bradley Polytechnic Institute (now known as Bradley University) as a member of the Illinois Intercollegiate Athletic Conference (IIAC) during the 1928 college football season.
-Led by ninth-year head coach Alfred J. Robertson, the Indians compiled and overall record of 7–2 with a mark of 6–1 in conference play, finishing third in the IIAC.
+Led by ninth-year head coach Alfred J. Robertson, the Indians compiled an overall record of 7–2 with a mark of 6–1 in conference play, finishing third in the IIAC.